 Yes there is free WiFi Internet access in all buildings.
 There are also computer rooms in both the main school and the Language Training Centre.

 e-Chester is an online learning platform.
-Students on General English, 25+, Examination Courses and Development Courses for Teachers have access to e-Chester from the moment they enrol.
+Students on General English, 25+ and Examination Courses have access to e-Chester from the moment they enrol.
 They can access their study plan for 6 months after their course finishes, and can continue to use the rest of the site indefinitely.
 The service is completely free and includes a library of lessons for extra practice, a weekly news-based task, a personalised study plan, a social networking page and a lot of useful information about your stay in Chester.

 There are 12 computers which have the latest English language learning software as well as access to e-Chester.
 We also have many other resources available for you to use such as a DVD library, extra grammar and vocabulary worksheets, listening material, and reading books to suit your level of English.